 Talking points preview: Perth vs City

-With a tough challenge ahead, here are the three major talking points leading into this one:
+Here are three talking points leading into this one:

 Best and worst case scenario

 Our best case scenario after these final two games are that Sydney slip up something fierce, allowing our City girls to take home six points and steal second spot.
 On the other hand, the worst case scenario is that we gain no points from Perth and Canberra, and therefore fall out of the top four, forfeiting finals football.

 Both options seem quite unlikely, correct?
 Therefore, let me divulge into a more probable outcome.

 One would suspect that we will finish fourth, losing third place out to bitter rivals Melbourne Victory, simply down to the luck of the draw.
 Victory have bottom-half dwellers Brisbane and Wellington to look forward to, while we take on finals-hopefuls.

 This leaves us likely matching up with Western United in finals, who we've come much closer to beating than Sydney FC thus far.

 Is that, ironically, the best outcome of all?

 Will not be easy